January 4, 2021

 - Someone who wants rich rewards.
-Charge cards often come with rich offerings, such as generous rewards for business expenses, say advertising and computer supplies from select vendors with American Express Business Gold Card.
+Charge cards often come with rich offerings, such as generous rewards for business expenses.

 - A person who doesn’t mind a high annual fee.
 These cards typically have a high annual fee, but at the same time, their rewards can be pretty great, so it’s a tradeoff.